stefan-hoeck/idris2-tutorial/src/Appendices/Projects.md

 checkOneHundredAgain = Refl
 ```

-Therefore, if you need a function to reduce during elaboration
+Therefore, if you need a function to reduce during elaboration,
-(type checking), annotate it with `public export` instead of `export`.
+annotate it with `public export` instead of `export`.
 This is especially important if you use a function to compute
 a type.
 Such function's *must* reduce during elaboration, otherwise they
 are completely useless: